wharfkit/docs/antelope/ABI.md

 }
 ```

-An `ABI` can also be defined manually:
+An `ABI` can also be defined manually as code:

 ```ts
 const abi = ABI.from({